jawsvk/DrawingApplication/README.md

 # Drawing Application

 ##Instructions
-1. Import into an IDE as Maven Project
+1. Import into an IDE as Maven Project and run the following command

+    `mvn clean package`

 2. Navigate to the executable jar file in the "target" folder or search for DrawingApplication-1.0.jar
 3. Launch a CLI such as Git Bash or Windows PowerShell and execute the following command at the file location.

-`
-java -jar DrawingApp-1.0.jar
+    `java -jar DrawingApp-1.0.jar`
-`

 ##Assumptions
 * The minimum canvas size is width = 1, height = 1